Websoft9Archive/ansible-ghost/docs/solution-personalization.md

   ![Ghost Theme Setting](https://libs.websoft9.com/Websoft9/DocsPicture/en/ghost/ghost-setthemes-websoft9.png)

   3. Click【Upload a theme】and【Active】.
-  Theme uploaded stores in the directory */data/wwwroot/ghost/content/themes* on the server.
+  Theme uploaded is stored in the directory */data/wwwroot/ghost/content/themes* on the server.
 You can modify the file included to make theme personalization at code level.

 ## Languages